JoelHutton/widget/README.md

 # Programming WiFi access point into the device
-To program a WiFi access SSID and Password into the device, hold the button while resetting the device, the serial monitor should show 'waiting for credentials' and the LED should light up.
-Send the credentials in the following format: wifi-[SSID]-[Password]
+To program a WiFi access SSID and Password into the device, hold the button while resetting the device, the serial monitor should show 'serialSlave started' and the LED should light up.
+Send the credentials in the following format: wifi-[SSID]-[Password]-[Server address]

 # Setting up the server
 The server logs messages in the database, the database file must be created using create_db.py